 Despite possessing none of the necessary charm, he has no trouble conveying the requisite loathsomeness and misogyny demanded by the genre.
 In a scene apparently intended to make him look suave but backfiring horribly, Dagger tortures a woman for information by turning up the heat in her shower to excruciating levels and not letting her out.
 When she finally talks, he turns on the cold and tells her to keep her cool.
 Nice guy.

 Luckily, the hero’s shortcomings are more than offset by the villain’s strengths.
 Paul Mantee fails to make even a dashing secret agent charming, but Jan Murray manages to conjure up charm to spare playing a Nazi!
+Now that takes skill!
 His urbane, wheelchair-bound Dr. Koffman is the sort of villain who happens to keep replicas of famous dictators’ headgear around his office.
 They make handy props when he gives a speech to his minions about why past would-be world conquerors all failed.
 (Hitler forgot that “nice guys” finish last.)
 Koffman holds court with a motley assortment of colorful underlings, including a young–and very funny–Richard Kiel, essentially playing a toothless Jaws.
 Koffman talks down to his associates with an amusing condescension that prefigures Gene Hackman’s Lex Luthor... or echoes Michael Dunn’s Dr. Miguelito Loveless from The Wild Wild West.
 Yes, Dagger’s rogues’ gallery would be right at home on that show.

 Murray still charms even when behaving badly.
 When his moll successfully seduces Dagger and feeds him the misinformation she was supposed to, she asks Koffman if she did a good job.
 “No,” he snaps, striking her.
 “That’s for the three hours it took you to tell him!”
 And when Dagger asks him point blank how he disposes of the victims of his unsuccessful experiments, Koffman calmly replies, “In a very amusing way.”